jvcostales/mms142-groupe-2023/Content.md

 ## Outline

 I. Introduction
+a.
 Definition of Disruptive Technologies
+b.
 Overview of Cloud Technology
+c.
 Overview of Cloud computing

 II.
 Cloud Computing as a Disruptive Technology
-Why Cloud Computing can be Considered Disruptive Provide an Example by Illustrating the Current Situation and Show How it Disrupts (The Restructuring Of Resource Management And Data Storage)
+a.
+Why Cloud Computing can be Considered Disruptive
+b.
+Provide an Example by Illustrating the Current Situation and Show How it Disrupts (The Restructuring Of Resource Management And Data Storage)

 III.
 Conclusion
-Summary Of Major Points
-Summary Of Weaknesses
-Take Home Message

 ____________________________________________________________________________

 ### INTRODUCTION